sckuzzle/RPIPs/RPIPs/RPIP-12.md

 ### Miscellaneous
 - The Full deposit option SHALL be removed
+- The Empty deposit option SHALL be removed
 - Existing queued Half and Full deposit minipools SHALL be assigned before assigning any minipools that are created after the Atlas smart contract is in effect
 - More gas-efficient minipool deployment